Ethics of Research Involving Human Participants

 2.0 ADOPTION AND INCORPORATION OF ETHICAL PRINCIPLES AND ARTICLES OF THE TRI-COUNCIL POLICY STATEMENT

-CIHR, NSERC and SSHRC have jointly adopted the TCPS.
+CIHR, NSERC and SSHRC (collectively the Tri-Council) have jointly adopted the TCPS2.

-The University endorses this Policy Statement and has mandated REBs to ensure that all research investigations involving human participants are in compliance with the Tri-Council Policy Statement.
+The University endorses this Policy Statement and has mandated Memorial's REBs to ensure that all research investigations involving human participants are in compliance with the TCPS2.
 No research may proceed until ethics approval has been granted by the appropriate REB.

-The University's Policy on Ethics of Research Involving Human Participants is deemed to be consistent with the policy and practices outlined in the TCPS and either meets or exceeds the required standards.
-It is recognized that the TCPS will be amended from time to time.
-Upon notification of such amendments, the University's policy will be reviewed to ensure continuing compliance with the TCPS.
+The University's Policy on Ethics of Research Involving Human Participants is deemed to be consistent with the TCPS2 and to either meet or exceed the required standards set out in the TCPS2.
+It is recognized that the TCPS2 will be amended from time to time.
+Upon notification of such amendments, the University's policy will be reviewed and revised towards achieving consistency with the TCPS2.
+Notwithstanding the aforementioned, in the event the TCPS2 is amended, research involving human participants at Memorial University shall be subject to the amended terms of the TCPS2.

 3. GUIDING ETHICAL PRINCIPLES